wp-plugins/wp-math-captcha/readme.txt

 == Upgrade Notice ==

-= 1.0.5 =
+= 1.0.6 =
+* New: Dutch translation, thanks to Monique
-New: Japanese translation, thanks to stranger-jp
+* New: French translation, thanks to sil3r